-- 35.1 The following clauses apply to powered vessels operating in the area between the Outlet Camping Ground (GPS -44.66 to 169.15) and the Albert Town Bridge (GPS -44.68, 169.19): - (a) Between 1 December and 30 April no powered vessels may operate in this area, unless the powered vessel satisfies one of the following exceptions: - (i) it is expressly authorised to operate in this area by a resource consent issued by the Council;

-- (ii) it is carrying out one of the following permitted activites under the Queenstown Lakes District Plan, with the permission of the Harbourmaster: - (A) emergency search and rescue; - (B) hydrological survey; - (C) public scientific research; - (D) resource management monitoring; - (E) water weed control; or - (F) access to adjoining land for farming activities. - (iii) it is being operated by the Harbourmaster or Deputy Harbourmaster for the purposes of exercising his or her functions under the Act or ensuring compliance with this bylaw. - (b) Between 1 May and 30 November any powered vessel operating in this area is subject to a 5 knot speed limit (outside of the timed uplifting specified in Schedule 2). - 35.2 A permanent speed uplifting shall apply between the Albert Town Bridge (GPS -44.68, 169.19) and the Red Bridge (-44.73 to 169.28) as specified in Schedule 2.
+(a) powe Between 1 December and 30 April no person may operate a power-driven vessel in this area, unless expressly authorised to do so under one of the following exceptions: (i) (i) a resource consent issued by the Council; (ii) Quee of the following permitted activites under the enstown Lakes District Plan, with the ission of the Harbourmaster: (A) emergency search and rescue; (B) hydrological survey; (C) public scientific research; (D) resource management monitoring; (E) water weed control; or (F) access to adjoining land for farming activities. (iii) Harb purpo ower-driven vessel is being operated by the ourmaster or Deputy Harbourmaster for the oses of exercising his or her functions under the r ensuring compliance with this bylaw. (b) Between 1 December and 30 April a speed uplifting shall apply to a person operating a power-driven vessel in this area, where expressly authorised to operate under a resource consent issued by Council provided the person complies with: (i) All other obligation under this bylaw including clause 7.1(b); (ii) All resource consent conditions applicable to (iii) Any r ctivity; requirement under an applicable licence d by Maritime New Zealand. (c) a pow speed ween 1 May and 30 November any person operating ower-driven vessel in this area is subject to a 5 knot ed limit (outside of the timed uplifting specified in edule 2).
+37.3 Bridg ermanent speed uplifting shall apply between the Albert Town ge (GPS -44 40 51 N, 169 11 26 E) and the Red Bridge .281756,-44.730761) as specified in Schedule 2.
+38 Kawa rau Riv er